 We've all had those sort of aha moments where we saw something, read something, heard something or were told something that really inspired us.
 Those external stimuli instigated us to act, learn or better ourselves in some way.

 What if there was a way, to find a constant, or at least more regular source of inspiration?

 A few months ago, I had the pleasure of meeting Frank Shamrock, four-time UFC champion.
 He was a very interesting man, and had a very clear explanation for his successes in mixed martial arts competition and in life.

 He said, he always found a plus, a minus, and an equal.

 In the context of martial arts training (any style of martial arts), this make a lot of sense.
 In martial arts training, we have instructors or coaches and senior ranking students; these are our pluses.
 We have new students starting all the time, or we may even have our own students; these are our minuses.
 We have training partners, other students that are similar in rank and experience; these are our equals.

-It's an interested, but rather straight forward concept.
+It's an interesting, but rather straight forward concept.
 How does this relate to finding inspiration?

 Remember, that we typically consider that inspiration is something that happens to us.
 And, frankly, sometimes when you try to hard to find something like inspiration, it only makes the task more difficult.

 However, something we can do pro-actively is seek out pluses, minuses, and equals.
 In the dojang (training hall) they are all around us and the first step is to start recognizing those relationships.